IceBerge421/markdown-cv/index.md

 ## About

 Researcher, designer, and doctoral student in media studies in the University of Central Florida’s Texts & Technology PhD program.
+Director of the Discord Academic Research Community.
 Work can be found or is forthcoming in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and ACM Hypertext.

 ### Research interests